-Movies: To Sir With Love, Searching for Bobby Fischer, Lean on Me, (teachers in these films) Gandhi, No Maps for These Territories
+Movies: To Sir With Love, Searching for Bobby Fischer, Lean on Me, (teachers in these films) Gandhi, and Milk.

 Description: Ancient/Modern Examples: High Priest, Shaman, Buddha, Jesus, theologians, Rabbi, Pope, inner guide.
 The Hierophant is about learning from a wise soul.
 It’s also about teaching, and spiritual or social guidance.
 Working within social structures or redefining them.
 Having faith in one's higher consciousness or the power of the universe.
 Ancient knowledge guiding you.
 Seeking a deeper connection through meditation and ritual.
 It can also represent a spiritual leader, psychologist or a nonconformist acting as guide or teacher.
 On the other hand, this card may mean one dealing with conventional morality and patriarchal law.
 It could signify the tendency to cling to ideas and principles even if outdated.
 In other words, structure that controls and hinders instead of supporting one's growth.
 It could also be rebelling against such rigid beliefs systems.